Skip to main content

 Overview

 Transform text from information to experience.
 With mars-instruct, you can craft speech that captures subtle emotional states, dramatic pacing, and conversational dynamics.
-Not just reading text, but performing it. mars-instruct gives you two ways to control expression:
+Not just reading text, but performing it.
+With mars-instruct, you control expression by adding concise tags directly in the text, such as [happy], [sad], [laughing], or [sighing].

 Hear the Difference